mboroki-elvis/EcommerceApp/ReadMe.md

 ## Usage
 1. Open the project in Xcode.
-2. Choose the appropriate environment configuration (`LiveEnvironment` or `TestEnvironment`) in the scheme.
-3. Build and run the project on your simulator or connected device.
+2. Build and run the project on your simulator or connected device.

 ## Notes
 - This project adheres to the MVVM-C architecture for better separation of concerns.